Amarthgul/HappyDungeonFriends/README.md

 </p>

 This is an open source 2D top down game of a young girl happily explores a whimsical dungeon filled with rainbow, flowers, and unicorn.
+But do be cautious, it may contain contents that should not be shown to kids.

 By the end it should have all codes, images (include PSDs), and musics available.